By Amy McCready

 This might be you if: You go far out of your way to make sure your kids have the best childhoods possible.

-Lavish holidays, designer bedrooms, picture-perfect outfits — these are all great things, but kids don’t need them.
+Lavish holidays, designer bedrooms, picture-perfect outfits – these are all great things, but kids don’t need them, especially the designer bedrooms.
+Children need a lovely bedroom, but that doesn’t mean it has to be designer.
+Most kids will be able to cope with lovely wall stickers in their bedrooms instead.
+These look just as nice, and they’re probably only a fraction of the price of designer bedroom art.
 If they always experience the best of what life has to offer when they’re young, they’ll feel entitled to it, and better, as they grow older.
 Cutting back our over-the-top tendencies will make for happier, more contented children down the road.

 The fix: Take pleasure in the little things by expressing gratitude for what you do have instead of focusing on what you want.
 In fact, research shows that grateful people are happier overall.
 Involve your kids, and create daily or weekly gratitude rituals to help them appreciate what’s most important in their lives.